aferrero2707/gimp-appimage/README.md

 # How to build

 The build environment for the GIMP AppImage is based on [jhbuild](https://github.com/GNOME/jhbuild).

-However, there is no need to manually install jhbuild, as the build sripts will take care of that automatically.
+However, there is no need to manually install jhbuild, as the build scripts will take care of that automatically.

 The creation of the AppImage proceeds in three steps: